HKU-BAL/ClairS-TO/README.md

 ## Pre-trained Models

-ClairS-TO trained both Affirmational and Negational models using GIAB samples, and carry on benchmarking on HCC1395 tumor sample dataset.
+ClairS-TO trained both Affirmative and Negational models using GIAB samples, and carry on benchmarking on HCC1395 tumor sample dataset.
 All models were trained with chr20 excluded (including only chr1-19, 21, 22).

 |  Platform   |        Model name         |      Chemistry /Instruments      | Basecaller | Option (`-p/--platform`) |   Reference   | Aligner  |
 | :---------: |:-------------------------:|:--------------------------------:|:----------:| :-----------: | :------: | ----------- |